GoogleCloudPlatform/healthcare-federated-access-services/productionization.md

 1. Review other [Security](#security) considerations during the planning phase of your deployment.

-1. DAM and IC support having multiple instances which can be made use of via `deploy.bash -e <environment>`, for example.
+1. DAM and IC support have multiple instances which can be made use of via `deploy.bash -e <environment>`, for example.
 If there are multiple instances of DAM making use of the same IAM project for accounts and permissions, problems related to cleanup can occur.
 Environments are not aware of